Entry requirements

 - What skills and abilities will you bring to the teaching profession?

-- What is your own philosophy for teaching and learning?
+- What's your own philosophy for teaching and learning?

-Essentially, this is a portrait of you as a teacher, a self-reflective statement od your beliefs about the teaching and learning process, and, where appropriate, the ways in which you enact or plan to enact these beliefs in the professional school environment.
+Essentially, this is a portrait of you as a teacher, a self-reflective statement of your beliefs about the teaching and learning process, and, where appropriate, how you enact or plan to enact these beliefs in the professional school environment.

-Your response in the Personal Statement will be individual to you and reflect and embrace the diversity of your background and the richness of your experiences and what you will bring to the teaching profession.
+Your response in the personal statement will be individual to you and reflect and embrace the diversity of your background, the richness of your experiences, and what you'll bring to the teaching profession.

 Is your qualification not displaying here?
 For international qualifications, search our full list of international entry requirements for this course.